micahcochran/scrape-schema-recipe/README.md

 ## Development

+The unit testing must be run from a copy of the repository folder.
 Unit testing can be run by:
 ```
 schema-recipe-scraper$ python3 test_scrape.py
 ```